rational-craft/wealth-engine/README.md

 # Wealth Engine

 A browser-based personal wealth forecasting app built with React, Vite and Tailwind CSS.
-It provides a minimal scaffold that runs automatically on StackBlitz and lets you model multiple scenarios to visualise projected net worth over time.
+The project runs automatically on StackBlitz and lets you model multiple investment scenarios to visualise projected net worth over time.

 ## Development